 • Free Testosterone – This is a measure of your bioavailable testosterone.
 It is a more accurate marker of your current usable testosterone level.

-Ask to be referred to an ENDOCRINOLOGIST or see a private TRT DOCTOR
+Ask to be Referred to an ENDOCRINOLOGIST or See a Private Doctor Who Specialises in TRT

 If you are lucky enough to be referred to an Endocrinologist, the good news is that the NHS will foot the bill.
 The bad news is that most UK Endocrinologists are not up to date with the current state of TDS and TRT management.